-The Brem Fellowship is the only breast-imaging fellowship in the country with a community service and public outreach component to physician training.
-In addition to learning how to utilize the most advanced techniques to make rapid, precise diagnoses, Brem Fellows reach out to women in varied communities to teach them about breast health and self-advocacy.
+The Brem Fellowship is the only breast-imaging fellowship in the country with a community service and public outreach component.
+In addition to learning how to utilize the most advanced techniques to make rapid, precise diagnoses, Brem Fellows reach out to women in diverse communities to teach them about breast health, screening options and self-advocacy.

 Over 95% of women diagnosed with early stage breast cancer survive and thrive